huntikins/Portfolio_v6/content/posts/Javascript30.md

 **TIL/Thoughts**: Such flex.
 Pretty cool app, what I really like about this is that it utilizes flex to evenly space items in any viewport without needing to worry about adding widths/breakpoints to each item.
 Really digging the ```transitionend``` property, by listening for a specific transition via ```event.propertyName``` we were able to chain transitions so that they would all fire at once or rely on timers to function properly.
 JavaScript + CSS for the win!

+## Well this is awkward
+*Thursday July 15, 2021*

+This course was so much fun and I highly reccomend it to anyone willing to sharpen their skills.
+Life happens, and as such I didn't have the time to keep up with the course.
+Even though I didn't finish the course I learned a ton along the way and was even able to incorporate some of the things i learned into what i've been working on at work.